Warriors' McCaw leaves on stretcher after hard fall

-Warriors guard Patrick McCaw was taken away on a stretcher after he fell hard to the floor following a foul by Sacramento's Vince Carter on Saturday night.
+Warriors guard Patrick McCaw was taken away on a stretcher after he fell hard to the floor following a foul by Sacramento's Vince Carter during a 112-96 Golden State win Saturday night.

-The team said McCaw would be transported to UC Davis Medical Center for further evaluation.
+McCaw was taken to UC Davis Medical Center, the team said.
+It announced late Saturday that a chest X-ray and CT scan came back clear and that McCaw would undergo an MRI.

+"I just hope he's OK," a visibly distraught Carter said after McCaw fell.
+"I play this game because I love it and enjoy it, not to see young guys get hurt.
+He has a bright future.
+You can tell me whatever, it was an accident. ...
+I don't like to see him sitting there in pain saying he can't feel his lower half."

 Players for both teams eventually came to the floor as McCaw was placed on a stretcher and wheeled away with his neck stabilized.
 McCaw, who appeared to be trying to dunk, did a scissor kick in the air over Carter's right shoulder before landing hard on his troublesome back.